DonnaYoung.org

 Check how your state counts PE.
 One year of PE might be considered 1/2 credit by some states, so in such a state that requires one credit in PE - that is two years of PE.

-Fitting it In
+Fitting In the Courses

 When making your child's course of study for grades 9-12, first slot the required courses.
 After the required courses are slotted, add enough electives to meet the credit requirements.
 See course of study and planning for more help and forms for charting the four-year plan.